 I doubt Stephen Malkmus sells what Pavement did or Lou Barlow sells what Sebadoh did.

 And in essence, it’s the same thing.
 It’s just a name has changed.
 Those guys and me, we’re not Pete Townshend, we’re not David Bowie.
-Sometimes I remove myself and look at my records and say, “Now if this fucking record was done by some huge band’s lead singer who can’t write, like Robin Zander (Cheap Trick) or Roger Daltry or Mick Jagger, people would think it was amazing.”
+Sometimes I remove myself and look at my records and say, “Now if this fucking record was done by some huge band’s lead singer who can’t write, like Robin Zander (Cheap Trick) or Roger Daltrey or Mick Jagger, people would think it was amazing.”
 It’s only natural that they would come to expect more from me.
-I’ve been around for quite a long time and I do a lot of stuff, and I don’t expect everybody to like my music; it’s understandable that when you first start, it’s fresh and everybody’s hearing it seeing it for the first time.
+I’ve been around for quite a long time and I do a lot of stuff, and I don’t expect everybody to like my music; it’s understandable that when you first start, it’s fresh and everybody’s hearing it and seeing it for the first time.
 I’m not saying that those records are or aren’t better than the records I make now, and I’m not comparing them.
-I know as a listener myself and from buying records and watching shows, that when I see a band for the first two or three or four years, I dig them and then that starts to wear off.
-I can’t expect everybody to stick around and 16 years later like my music as much as they did when they first heard us.
+I know as a listener myself and from buying records and watching shows, that when I see a band for the first two or three or four years, I dig them, and then that starts to wear off.
+I can’t expect everybody to stick around and, 16 years later, like my music as much as they did when they first heard us.
 Now, you get the comparison between the different lineups and the different bands and the different styles and approaches that we’ve had to making music.
-And we’ve been through a few different stages: the lo-fi four-track thing, and then when we started recording in a studio, and then we got a producer, then we kind of went back to just a middle-of-the-road type approach.
+And we’ve been through a few different stages: the lo-fi, four-track thing, and then when we started recording in a studio, and then we got a producer, then we kind of went back to just a middle-of-the-road type approach.
 And so now, what I’ve settled into is what I am.
-There’s no attempt to change directions, there’s no “what do I need to do?”
+There’s no attempt to change directions, there’s no “What do I need to do?”
 I’m fortunate to have someone that can help me pump out records that quickly.
-I can just send Todd Tobias the music and I say, “Todd, play the music, and take your time and tell me when you’re done and I’ll come up and sing them.”
+I can just send Todd Tobias the music, and I say, “Todd, play the music, and take your time and tell me when you’re done and I’ll come up and sing them.”
 So I’ve gotten into this nice groove with the assistance of Todd Tobias where I can do whatever I want.
 It’s kind of nice.
 I’m really comfortable and happy right now because there are no expectations.
 It’s nice to still be on Merge, a label that has some visibility, and still be able to whatever I want to do on the side.
 I do enough to sustain me, to make a living, but it wouldn’t be unless I did a host of other stuff.
 I gotta work, I gotta stay active.
 And so the point is, I guess if you don’t have that much going on, if you’re not a maniac like me, then you gotta do things like reunion tours and whatever.

 You turn 50 this year.
 In 1990, you wrote “When She Turns 50,” which is similar in spirit to the Beatles’ “When I’m Sixty-Four.”
 How has your view of 50 changed since you wrote that song?